Vietnam.vn - Nền tảng quảng bá Việt Nam

 Loạt trái cây nhiều chất xơ, vitamin

-People with diabetes should choose fruits with edible skins, such as apples, strawberries, and grapes; limit foods that require peeling, such as bananas and melons.
+People with diabetes should choose fruits with edible skin, such as apples, strawberries, grapes; limit foods that need to be peeled, such as bananas and melons.
 (Source: Foodhub)

 How does fruit affect blood sugar?